cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Hash function H

-With H we denote a hash function.
 Common choices for H are SHA-512 {{?RFC6234}} or SHAKE-256 {{FIPS202}}.
 (I.e. the hash function
 outputs octet strings, and not group elements.)
-For considering both, variable-output-length hashes and fixed-length output hashes, we use the following convention.
+For considering both variable-output-length hashes and fixed-output-length hashes, we use the following convention.
 In case that the hash function is specified for a fixed-size output, we define H.hash(m,l) such that it returns the first l octets of the output.